gohls/slack-yes-or-no-bot/README.md

 # A simple Slack slash command

-“goatbot” is a Slackbot I made for the Computer Science Club Slack workspace.
+*goatbot* is a Slackbot I made for the Computer Science Club Slack workspace.
 It takes the slash command "/yesorno [ask a yes or no question]" and will randomly respond with a gif post to the channel with yes or no context.

-goatbot derives from St. Edward's goat mascot
+goatbot name derives from my school, St. Edward's University, goat mascot.

 Technologies in this project include: Node.js, Express.js, Axios, and dotenv config.
 A GET request to a RESTful API endpoint (https://yesno.wtf/api) is made to retrieve the gif.